Homeowners, Get Your House Ready for Cold Winter Weather with an Annual Furnace Inspection!

 Depending on the type of unit you have, a number of substances may build up inside passageways.
 Soot, dirt, dust, and debris are some of the most common culprits.
 It’s important to completely clean the unit during a furnace inspection so the chances of costly long-term damage are minimized.

 The build-up of dirt and debris can also be very dangerous in some systems in which carbon monoxide is present.
 This toxic gas results from heating fuel such as oil, gas, or wood.
 With proper ventilation and flow of air, levels are maintained at a level that doesn’t pose a threat to homeowners.
 But when left uncleaned, partially blocked passageways can restrict airflow and force dangerously high levels of carbon monoxide to build up in the home.
 This deadly gas is both odorless and colorless, making it nearly impossible to notice without the use of a carbon monoxide detector.
 A thorough cleaning ensures these substances never have a chance to accumulate.

-Cleaning Exterior Components – Most heaters are complex units made up of dozens of interlocking parts.
-Dust and dirt are likely to build up on the outside surfaces, just like they would accumulate on your tables, TV stands, or counters if you didn’t dust or clean them regularly.
+Most heaters are complex units made up of dozens of interlocking parts.
+Dust and dirt are likely to build upon the outside surfaces, just like they would accumulate on your tables, TV stands, or counters if you didn’t dust or clean them regularly.

-This is just a high-level overview of what you can expect during a Tarpy furnace inspection.
+This is just a high-level overview of what you can expect during a Tarpy Plumbing, Heating & Air furnace inspection.
 By having this important annual check-up done you’re more likely to catch small problems before they turn into a major problem this winter.